Spacetime and Physical Equivalence: Gauge-gravity dualities

 The second comment concerns physical equivalence.
 Duality can be found in both unextendable and extendable theories.
-Gauge/gravity dualities between string or M theory and QFTs are presumed to be exact dualities between unextendable theories, which in particular should have exact formulations.\footnote{For examples in which the duality is known to hold exactly, see De Haro and Butterfield~(2017a).} Other dualities, on the other hand, are also exactly defined, but only with limited regimes of applicability (cf.~\S\ref{gly}'s example of the Newtonian force theory and Hans' gorce and morce theory).
+Gauge-gravity dualities between string or M theory and QFTs are presumed to be exact dualities between unextendable theories, which in particular should have exact formulations.\footnote{For examples in which the duality is known to hold exactly, see De Haro and Butterfield~(2018).} Other dualities, on the other hand, are also exactly defined, but only with limited regimes of applicability (cf.~\S\ref{gly}'s example of the Newtonian force theory and Hans' gorce and morce theory).
 Such theories are extendable: and for extendable theories we are not always justified in believing internal interpretations, because an extension might modify that interpretation (unless the interpretation is {\it robust}: cf.~footnote \ref{unextendability}).
 This is because a coherent interpretation is always dependent on how the theory is extended.
 In such cases, of extendable theories about which we do not know whether they are robust, we are not justified in taking the theories to be physically equivalent.
 The effective field theory perspective in \S\ref{gly} suggested that such theories are generically {\it not} physically equivalent.

-But physical equivalence for {\it unextendable} theories with a Large Domain (\S\ref{4cond}) makes sense.
+But physical equivalence for {\it unextendable} theories that are theoretically equivalent under an internal interpretation (\S\ref{4cond}) holds good.
 Such theories are highly constrained, valid for all values of the parameters, and cannot be coupled to any adjacent physics while preserving their theoretical equivalence.